ZeratuuLL/Reinforcement-Learning/Continuous Control/Crawler/readme.md

 This folder saves the files related to training Crawler with a **fixed** goal.
 The benchmark given by Unity is 2000.
-Currently I am only getting 1200~1300.
+Currently I am only getting 1700~1800.
+You can see the rewards for 12 agents in the jupyter notebook.
+It's very close to the benchmark.
+It seems that the most influencial hyperparameter is the learning rate.

 My agent somehow learns to use two feets to move/accelerate and uses the other two to prevent falling.
 This is quite different from the [illustration provided by Unity](https://www.youtube.com/watch?v=ftLliaeooYI&feature=youtu.be).
 My guess is that this environment is adjusted somehow by Udacity team (you can see the input dimension is 129, but the [original version](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#crawler) is 117).